Fuzail22/Purchase-Processor/README.md

 - A real time drop down for supplier and Purchase order based on the file uploaded.
 - Download option to download the created dockets as CSV.

+## Easily configurable features
+- For now the old suppliers information get removed for every new file upload, this can be simply changed to remember all suppliers informations of the past.
+- Table Virtaulization can be done when dealing with larger number of dockets.

+## Easily configurable UX
+- Acknowledgment popup for every action performed.
+- For now errors and correction information are displayed in console, it can modified to show on-screen for layman.